ECP-WarpX/WarpX/Docs/source/install/cmake.rst

 Or build against an AMReX feature branch of a colleague.
 Assuming your colleague pushed AMReX to ``https://github.com/WeiqunZhang/amrex/`` in a branch ``new-feature`` then pass to ``cmake`` the arguments: ``-DWarpX_amrex_repo=https://github.com/WeiqunZhang/amrex.git -DWarpX_amrex_branch=new-feature``.
+More details on this :ref:`workflow are described here <developers-local-compile-src>`.

 You can speed up the install further if you pre-install these dependencies, e.g. with a package manager.
 Set ``-DWarpX_<dependency-name>_internal=OFF`` and add installation prefix of the dependency to the environment variable `CMAKE_PREFIX_PATH <https://cmake.org/cmake/help/latest/envvar/CMAKE_PREFIX_PATH.html>`__.
 Please see the :ref:`introduction to CMake <building-cmake-intro>` if this sounds new to you.
+More details on this :ref:`workflow are described here <developers-local-compile-findpackage>`.

 If you re-compile often, consider installing the `Ninja <https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages>`__ build system.
 Pass ``-G Ninja`` to the CMake configuration call to speed up parallel compiles.